Options class (ScrollBar)

 Example

-null {null}, indicates that the cursors field defines the cursors property.
+null {null}, uses the default cursors value.
 By default, the cursors is "auto(l1,l2,l3,l4,l5,l,lo,t,up,r,r1,r2,r3,r4,r5,r6)", or the "auto" mouse cursor is displayed for any part of the control

 "crosshair(lo,up,b),pointer(t)" {string}, indicates that the "crosshair" mouse cursor is shown once the cursor hovers the control "upper", "lower" or "background" part, and "pointer" mouse cursor while cursor hovers the "thumb" part